MVC-Datasets/MVC/README.md

 Here, we only provide 161,260 annoted images (1920 x 2240 resolutions) with 264 attribute labels.
 (where the total images here are different to the paper).

-  * image_links.mat: image links
+  * image_links.mat: image links.
-  * attribute_labels.mat: contains all image attributes labels (264 attributes)
+  * attribute_labels.mat: contains all image attributes labels (264 attributes).
+  * mvc_info.mat: all information of 161,260 annoted images.

 ## Contact
 Please feel free to contact Kuan-Hsien Liu (khliu1212@gmail.com), Ting-Yen Chen (timh20022002@iis.sinica.edu.tw), or Chu-Song Chen (song@iis.sinica.edu.tw) if you had any questions.